jerukan/barrels/README.md

 ### Long running scripts in the background

+It's suggested to use [tmux](https://github.com/tmux/tmux/wiki).

-Use tmux, or if you want, use the `nohup` command as follows:
+Otherwise, you can use the `nohup` command as follows:

 ```shell
 nohup python -m burybarrel script-name [ARGS] &